Cross-view Semantic Segmentation for Sensing Surroundings: EXPERIMENTS

 \subsubsection{Results of VPNs}

-We present the results of our VPN for cross-view semantic segmentation, including the ones of single-modality and multi-modalities VPN respectively.
-We also show the comparison with geometric baseline and the ablation study of View Transformer Module.
-And in Figure~\ref{fig:carla-result}, we put some results of a 6-view RGB-input model trained in CARLA, which achieves the performance of 84.7\% pixel acc. and 33.2\% mIoU.
-We further show some interesting cases in supplementary materials, where we find that our model has learned to infer some invisible objects.
+We present the results of our VPN for cross-view semantic segmentation in House3D, including the ones of single-modality and multi-modalities VPN respectively.
+To better evaluate our VPN, we impose an upper bound that we perform segmentation using top-view RGB images directly as inputs, where we get the performance of \emph{$91.4\%$ pixel acc.} and \emph{$41.2\%$ mIoU.} We also show the comparison with the geometric baseline and the ablation study of View Transformer Module.

-\textbf{Single-modality VPN.} We show the results of single-modality VPN with different modalities and different numbers of views in Table~\ref{tab-vpn}.
+\emph{Single-modality VPN.} We show the House3D results of single-modality VPN with different modalities and different numbers of views in Table~\ref{tab-vpn}.
 We can see that as VPN receives more views, the segmentation results improve rapidly.
-Noticeably, taking semantic masks as input achieves the best performance.
-We also plot some qualitative results by our VPNs in Figure~\ref{fig:vary_view},~\ref{fig:carla-result},~\ref{fig:3d_vpn}.
-In Figure~\ref{fig:vary_view}, we keep the input modality fixed as an RGB image and vary the number of input views.
-We can see that, as the number of views increases, the segmentations are refined to capture more details.
-We also provide the segmentation results of the other modalities, such as depth and semantics, in supplementary materials.
+We also plot some qualitative results by our VPNs in Fig.~\ref{fig:3d_vpn}.
+On Carla dataset, we achieve the performance of \emph{84.7\% pixel acc.} and \emph{33.2\% mIoU} with a 6-view RGB-input model.

-\textbf{Multi-modalities VPN.} We demonstrate the results of multi-modalities VPN in Table~\ref{tab:vpn-cross} to show that our VPN can effectively synthesize information from multiple modalities.
+\emph{Multi-modalities VPN.} We demonstrate the results of multi-modalities VPN in Table~\ref{tab:vpn-cross} to show that our VPN can effectively synthesize information from multiple modalities.
 We set the late-fusion baseline to compare with our multi-modalities VPN, which simply averages the softmax outputs of each single-modality VPN to obtain the final results.
-We find that the Depth-Semantic VPN achieves the best performance and makes great improvement.
+We find that the Depth-Semantic VPN achieves the best performance and makes a great improvement.
 This may be because semantic mask and depth map are two complementary information.
 However, the Semantic-RGB combination does not bring too much improvement.
-The reason can be that, for this cross-view semantic segmentation task, semantic input contains the most of the useful information in the RGB.
+The reason can be that, for this cross-view semantic segmentation task, semantic input contains most of the useful information in the RGB.

-\textbf{Comparing with baseline.} Table~\ref{tab-vpn} shows that our VPN can easily outperform the 3D geometric method.
-And the reason why there is a huge gap between the performance of geometric method and VPN is that geometric method is very easy to fail when there are obstacles.
-As we can see from Figure~\ref{fig:3d_vpn} that, with same first-view inputs, 3D geometric method is unable to reconstruct the objects which can not be directly observed, such as the desk behind the chairs.
-While our VPN can still work robustly even with the limited view.